 Identifying Top Actions

-From two weeks to 30 days of your launch, you should have enough data and feedback to identify common trends, areas of strengths (highest performing metrics) and opportunities for improvement (lowest performing metrics).
+From two weeks to 30 days after your launch, you should have enough data and Feedback to identify common trends, areas of strengths (highest performing Metrics) and opportunities for improvement (lowest performing Metrics).

-- Identify your 3 lowest performing metrics, i.e. metrics that were rated the lowest by employees.
-Whatever action you plan to take, they should target these 3 metrics.
-There are multiple ways to understand what you can do to make things better, for example looking at the breakdown of each metric to see what’s at the root of the problem.
+- Identify your 3 lowest performing Metrics, i.e. Metrics that were rated the lowest by employees.
+Whatever action you plan to take, they should target these three Metrics.
+There are multiple ways to understand what you can do to make things better, for example looking at the breakdown of each Metric to see what’s at the root of the problem.

 - Outline a set of actions: Check out the Improve page to get (in addition to ideas your employees might have shared) recommendations of quick wins that you can implement, and access to articles presenting best practices.

-- Get feedback on your action plan: Once you have an initial action plan drafted, get your employees’ input by either using the poll feature to capture more ideas and prioritize these actions or, include it in your next team meeting to get their validation.
+- Get Feedback on your action plan: Once you have an initial action plan drafted, get your employees’ input by either using the Polls feature to capture more ideas and prioritize these actions or, include it in your next team meeting to get their validation.

 Monitoring the Results

 Now that you’ve implemented a first set of actions, closely monitor their impact.
-You can do so by looking at the evolution of these metrics over a 3-month period and collect appreciation from employees as you go.
-Through a poll, make sure to check-in with them a month after implementing a new action and again 3 months after.
+You can do so by looking at the evolution of these Metrics over a three month period and collect appreciation from employees as you go.
+Through a Poll, make sure to check-in with employees a month after implementing a new action and again three months after.